 Apart from the Windows firewall settings, you need to also make sure that your antivirus isn’t blocking the Remote Desktop feature.
 Some antivirus programs interfere with the system settings and protect your computer, it is a good feature but became trouble if they block the Remote Desktop feature.

 If this is your case, then you might have to uninstall the interfering antivirus program to use the Remote Desktop feature.
 However, you can install the antivirus program which won’t block Remote Desktop to save yourself from all the trouble.

 Check RDP service running

-If due to some reason remote desktop service has not started or stopped you may encounter problems with remote connection.
+If due to some reason remote desktop service has not started or stopped you may encounter problems with the remote connection.
 Check and make sure the service is running state by following the steps below.